yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-api.markdown

     document["Reviews"] = new DocumentProperties[] {review1, review2});

     // 3.
-Write the document to the space: spaceProxy.write(document);
+Write the document to the space: spaceProxy.Write(document);
 }
 {% endhighlight %}

-{% plus %} The `ISpaceProxy.WriteMultiple` method can be used to write a batch of documents.
+{% note %} The `ISpaceProxy.WriteMultiple` method can be used to write a batch of documents.{%endnote%}

+{% warning %}
-{% exclamation %} Update semantics are the same as for concrete objects, except **partial update**, which is not currently supported.
+Update semantics are the same as for concrete objects, except **partial update**, which is not currently supported.
-{% exclamation %} Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
+Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
 Other characters might have special behaviors in GigaSpaces (for example: the dot ('.') is used to distinguish nested paths).
+{%endwarning%}

 # Reading and Removing Documents